Samsung/tizen-docs/docs/application/vstools-mac/overview.md

 # Visual Studio for Mac Extension for Tizen

+> [!NOTE]
+> There are no further distribution plan for Visual Studio for Mac Extension for Tizen after Oct.
+29, 2021 release (version 1.6).

 Visual Studio for Mac Extension for Tizen is an extension, which enables you to develop Tizen .NET applications easily using various Tizen project templates with Visual Studio for Mac.

 ## Prerequisites